-On May 31, 2012, the Company entered into a Joint Research and Product Development Agreement (the "Joint Development Agreement") with Sumitomo Precision Products Co., Ltd. ("SPP"), a publicly-listed Japanese corporation for the commercialization of Visualant's ChromaID technology.
-A copy of the Joint Development Agreement was filed by the Company with its Form 8-K filed June 4, 2012.

-On March 29, 2013, Visualant, Inc. ("Visualant" or the "Company") entered into an Amendment to Joint Research and Product Development Agreement ("Amended Agreement") with Sumitomo Precision Products Co., Ltd. ("SPP").
-The Amended Agreement extends the Joint Research and Development Agreement from March 31, 2013 to December 31, 2013 and focuses on the commercialization of the Company's ChromaIDTM technology.
+On May 31, 2012, the Company entered into a Joint Research and Product Development Agreement with SPP, a publicly-traded Japanese corporation, for the commercialization of our ChromaIDTM technology.
+On March 29, 2013, the Company entered into an Amendment to Joint Research and Product Development Agreement with SPP.
+The Amended Agreement extends the Joint Development Agreement from March 31, 2013 to December 31, 2013 and focuses on the commercialization of our ChromaIDTM technology.

 SPP invested \$2,250,000 in exchange for 17,307,693 shares of restricted common shares priced at \$0.13 per share that was funded on June 21, 2012.
-SPP also paid the Company an initial payment of \$1 million in accordance with the terms of the License Agreement filed by the Company with its Form 8-K filed June 4, 2012.
+SPP also paid the Company an initial payment of \$1 million for an exclusive License Agreement which covers select countries in Asia.
 A running royalty for the license granted under the License Agreement will be negotiated at the completion of the Joint Development Agreement.
+The SPP License fee was recorded as revenue over the life the Joint Development Agreement and was fully recorded as of May 31, 2013.

 SPP is publicly traded in Japan and has operations in Japan, United States, China, United Kingdom, Canada and other parts of the world.
-Additional information on SPP is available at http://www.spp.co.jp/English/index2-e.html.